 Here are the baseline scales for the 4 chord-qualities you frequently encounter.
 Major, dominant, minor, and half diminished.

 Now, I can hear you saying, “Wait, there are way more chords than major, dominant, minor, and half diminished,” and while this is true, these baseline scales can give you a way to simplify your thinking into just these 4 chord types.
-(Diminished 7 chords are excluded because they obviously take the diminished scale)

 Here’s a simple example…